LucasSlunt/Taskly/API_DOCUMENTATION.md

 ### Endpoints
 - **Assign a Team Member to a Task:** `POST /{teamMemberId}/task/{taskId}`
+    - **Description:** Assigns a team member to a task.

 - **Unassign a Team Member from a Task:** `DELETE /{teamMemberId}/task/{taskId}`
+    - **Description:** Unassigns a team member from a task.

 - **Check if Assigned:** `GET /{teamMemberId}/task/{taskId}`
+    - **Description:** Returns a boolean of whether a team member is currently assigned to a task.

 ---